Peakboard/peakboard.github.io/content/_data_sources/31-en-ODBC-Excel.md

 DSN=myDsn;Uid=myUsername;Pwd=;
 ```

-In the example, the connection string is because no password or user was assigned as follows:
+In the example, the connection string is, because no password or user was assigned, as follows:

 ```
 DSN=Peakboard Excel Test 32;